ChiruGit/CaseStudy1_MS_SMU_DS/USBeers.md

 # 4. Compute the median alcohol content and international bitterness unit for each state.
 Plot a bar chart to compare.

+## I will use aggregate function to get the median ABV, IBU by state and then use ggplot to plot the bar charts.

 ```r
 knitr::opts_chunk$set(echo = TRUE, include = TRUE)